Agoric/documentation/main/getting-started/ertp-introduction.md

 Anyone can make one, and they can be sent to anyone.
 They have two parts:
 - **Brand**: An unforgeable object identity for the digital asset's type, such as an object that represents quatloos.
-- **Extent**: How much/many of the asset.
-Fungible extents are natural numbers.
-Non-fungible extents are strings or objects representing attributes of the asset (say, a theater ticket's row and seat positions).
+- **Value**: How much/many of the asset.
+Fungible values are natural numbers.
+Non-fungible values are strings or objects representing attributes of the asset (say, a theater ticket's row and seat positions).

 Note: *fungible* means any item in a set can be used.
 For example, for